latest nhpb_banner 1__compressed2

 Help with Medical Bills

-The City of Santa Monica can offer families and residents assistance as well, however these services are only available to residents of Santa Monica.
-The Human Services Division is focused on preventing homelessness in the city.
+The City of Santa Monica can offer families assistance as well, however these services are only available to residents of Santa Monica.
+The Human Services Division is focused on preventing homelessness in the city as well as addressing hunger.
 The organization has created a collaborative approach that spans prevention and outreach.

-For residents who are on the verge of eviction or who are already homeless, Santa Monica will offer referrals to organizations that may provide permanent and transitional housing, shelter, and ongoing supportive services, which can include employment counseling.
-The main address is at 1685 Main Street Room 212, Santa Monica, California 90401.
-Call 310-458-8701.
+• For residents who are on the verge of eviction or who are already homeless, Santa Monica will offer referrals to organizations that may provide permanent and transitional housing, shelter, and ongoing supportive services, which can include employment counseling.
+The main address is at 1685 Main Street, Santa Monica, California 90401.
+Call (310) 396-6468 or (310) 458-8701

-The City Of Santa Monica Housing And Economic Development Department and the Housing Authority is another place to turn to.
-The government agency provides rental assistance and housing services for residents.
+The City Of Santa Monica Housing Authority is another place to turn to.
+The government agency provides rental assistance, lists of affordable housing with no waiting list, and housing services for residents.
 They do this in the form of section 8 housing vouchers and other related services.
 Most of the aid they offer does have income restrictions and other conditions in place, and geographic restrictions apply as well.

-Federal government section 8 rental subsidies are provided in the form of vouchers.
+• Federal government section 8 rental subsidies are provided in the form of vouchers to pay for an apartment or house to lease.
 Santa Monica residents who receive these vouchers may find and live in private housing which meets guidelines.
 However the city will only pay a portion of their rent based on income guidelines.
 There is often a waiting list for these vouchers due to high demand.
-1901 Main St., Ste.
+The location is 1901 Main St., Ste.
 A, Santa Monica 90405.
+Call (310) 458-8740.

-Turning Point Transitional Housing offers case management, transitional housing and other supportive services to the low income and homeless.
+• There is also the on site Turning Point Transitional Housing offers case management, transitional housing and other supportive services to the low income and homeless.
 This is offered for a wide range of people, including homeless men and women 21 years, families with children, single parents, teenagers, and others.
 The programs covers people who live in Santa Monica and also the West Los Angeles area.
-The main center is located at 503 Ocean Park Blvd.
+The main center is located at 503 Ocean Park Blvd Santa Monica CA 90404.

 Westside Food Bank can distribute free food, groceries, and canned goods.
 As supplies and donations call for, it may have other basic goods such as clothing, blankets, and work attire.
+New low-income parents in Santa Monica CA can get baby formula too.
 The center is located at 1710 22nd St, Santa Monica, CA 90404.
 Call (310) 828-6016 for hours.

 Legal Aid Foundation of Santa Monica can be reached at (800) 399-4529.
-The pr-bono law firms provides free legal services for low-income residents of the City of Santa Monica only.
+The pro-bono law firms provides free legal services for low-income residents of the City of Santa Monica as well as senior citizens only.
 Receive advice and support on housing issues, get help applying for government benefits, family law and consumer cases, which can include debt collection calls.
+The office is at 1640 5th St, Santa Monica, CA 90401.

 By Jon McNamara